gautam-u/fitjournal-website/terms.md

 # Terms of Service

-Your agreement with FitJournal for using our fitness application.
+Your agreement with HomeGym Pro for using our premium home fitness application.

-**Last updated:** August 17, 2025
+**Last updated:** January 28, 2025

 ---

 ## 1. Acceptance of Terms

-By downloading, installing, or using the FitJournal app ("the App"), you agree to be bound by these Terms of Service.
+By downloading, installing, or using the HomeGym Pro app ("the App"), you agree to be bound by these Terms of Service.
 If you do not agree to these terms, please do not use the App.

 ---

 ## 2. App Description

-FitJournal is a fitness application that provides personalized workout routines, exercise tracking, and progress monitoring.
+HomeGym Pro is a premium home fitness application that provides personalized workout routines, AI-powered coaching, progress monitoring, and HealthKit sync.
 The App integrates with Apple Health to provide a comprehensive fitness experience while keeping your data private and secure on your device.

 ---